Ivareh/media-marketing-gen-api/developer-guide.md

 We recommend using the Git command-line interface to download the source code for API project:

 1. Open a terminal and run `git clone https://github.com/Ivareh/media-marketing-gen-api.git`.
 This command downloads the API to a new `media-marketing-gen-api` directory in your current directory.
-Open a terminal and run `git clone https://github.com/Ivareh/media-marketing-gen-api.git`.
-This command downloads the API to a new `media-marketing-gen-api` directory in your current directory.
-1. Open the `media-marketing-gen-api` directory in your favorite code editor.
+2. Open the directory in your favorite code editor.

 For alternative ways of cloning this repository, refer to [GitHub's documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).